ibnuhalimm/react-dicoding-web-dasar/README.md

 # ReactJS Version of Dicoding Web Dasar

 Vanilla HTML, CSS, and Js is available at [Dicoding Web Dasar](https://github.com/ibnuhalimm/dicoding-web-dasar).
+It's a Refresher Project to Learn the Basic of ReactJS.

+---

 ## Available Scripts